se-for-sci/se-for-sci.github.io/content/week06_oop/introoo.md

 At this point, an ABC is well defined (we have seen how to make one in code), but an Interface is a concept, an agreement between implementer and caller.
-We fill formalize this later when we get to static typing with `Protocol`s.
+We will formalize this later when we get to static typing with `Protocol`s.

 ### Special methods